Carmine Zoccali: Career

-Dr Zoccali was chairman of the European Renal Association - European Dialysis and Transplant Association (ERA-EDTA) Registry (2003-2009) and served the same society as president for the triennium 2017-2020 He is Editor Emeritus of Nephrology Dialysis Transplantation,.
+Dr Zoccali was chairman of the European Renal Association - European Dialysis and Transplant Association (ERA-EDTA) Registry (2003-2009) and served the same society as president for the triennium 2017-2020 He is Editor Emeritus of Nephrology Dialysis Transplantation.
 Past-member of the Scientific Advisory Board of the ERA-EDTA and the ERA-EDTA European Best Practice Committee.
-He was the founding Editor of NDT- Educational, the on-line educational resource of the same society.
+He was the founding Editor of NDT- Educational, the online educational resource of the same society.
 He was also President of the Italian Society of Nephrology from 2006 to 2008.

-Dr Zoccali Dr Zoccali is Editor Emeritus of Nephrology, Dialysis and Transplantation.
-He is presently an active editorial board member of the Clinical Journal of the American Society of Nephrology, (CJASN) Hypertension, Journal of Hypertension, American Journal of Kidney Diseases, American Journal of Nephrology, Clinical Kidney Journal, the European Journal of Clinical Investigation (section Editor for Kidney Diseases), Nutrition Metabolism and Cardiovascular Diseases, Journal of Clinical Medicine, Blood Purification, International Journal of Nephrology and Urology, Clinical Nephrology, Turkish Journal of Nephrology and the Portuguese Journal of Nephrology and Hypertension.
-He served as editorial board member also other nephrology journals including Journal of the American Society of Nephrology (JASN), Kidney International, Journal of Nephrology (as Deputy Editor in chief) and Nephron.
+He is presently an active editorial board member of the Clinical Journal of the American Society of Nephrology, (CJASN) Hypertension, Journal of Hypertension, American Journal of Kidney Diseases, American Journal of Nephrology (Associated Editor), Clinical Kidney Journal, the European Journal of Clinical Investigation (section Editor for Kidney Diseases), Nephron, Clinical Nephrology, Turkish Journal of Nephrology and the Portuguese Journal of Nephrology and Hypertension.
+He served as an editorial board member of other nephrology journals, including the Journal of the American Society of Nephrology (JASN), Kidney International, Journal of Nephrology (as Deputy Editor).

 Awards

-Dr Zoccali has been the recipient of the 2003 National Kidney Foundation International Award the 2009 International Dorso Award, the 2018 Richard Yu award of the Hong Kong Society of Nephrology and the 2019 Gabriele Monasterio award of the Italian Society of Nephrology.
-He is a distinguished fellow of ERA-EDTA the American Society of Nephrology and the National Kidney Foundation, and an honorary member of the Spanish and Polish societies of Nephrology.
-In 2018 he was named Doctor Honoris Causa of the University of Oviedo, and in 2019 had the same recognition from the University of Patras (2019).
+Dr Zoccali has received the 2003 National Kidney Foundation International Award, the 2009 International Dorso Award, the 2018 Richard Yu award of the Hong Kong Society of Nephrology and the 2019 Gabriele Monasterio award of the Italian Society of Nephrology.
+He is a distinguished fellow of ERA-EDTA, the American Society of Nephrology and the National Kidney Foundation, and an honorary member of the Spanish and Polish societies of Nephrology.
+In 2018 he was named Doctor Honoris Causa of the University of Oviedo, and in 2019 had the same recognition by the University of Patras (2019).